signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 The profiler leverages [.NET profiling](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) to perform allocation sampling.
-For every sampled allocation, allocation amount as well as the state of the thread that triggered the allocation are saved into buffer.
+For every sampled allocation, allocation amount together with stack trace of the thread that triggered the allocation, and associated span context, are saved into buffer.

 The managed thread shared with [CPU Profiler](../always-on-profiling.md) processes the data from the buffer and sends it to the OpenTelemetry Collector.